The Mummy's Tomb: Reception

 From contemporary reviews, Harrison's Reports stated that "much happens, but nothing that will surprise the horror fans", while Theodore Strauss of The New York Times proclaimed "no wonder the Mummy lasted for 3,000 years.
 In that tandem fashion, he may go on for another 3,0000 - heaven forbid!"

 From retrospective reviews, the authors of the book Universal Horrors stated that The Mummy's Tomb was a weaker film for Chaney, noting that "the care and talent that was lavished upon The Wolf Man is sorely lacking in The Mummy's Tomb" and that the film "gets by as entertainment for hardcore Universal enthusiasts by its cozy familiarity alone", concluding that The Mummy's Hand was superior proclaiming that the film is "so perfunctory, so small scale in ambition and execution, it seemed destined for the bottom-of-the-bill slot".
 Hans J. Wollstein of AllMovie awarded the film two stars out of five, stating that the film "is neither the best nor the worst in Universal's second wave of horror films", finding that "when all is said and done there is only so much that a monster swathed in bandages can do", concluding that the film "is fairly entertaining fare and it is fun to see the angry villagers from the original Frankenstein back in action via stock footage".

+James Lowder reviewed The Mummy's Tomb in White Wolf Inphobia #53 (March, 1995), rating it a 2 out of 5 and stated that "the two-week shooting schedule and bargain basement effects helped make The Mummy's Tomb Universal's most profitable film of the year for 1942."

 Actor Turhan Bey admitted that he had not seen The Mummy's Tomb; he would later state it among his favorite screen roles: "I guess it's my favorite because it was a part closest to my own nationality - it was a young Egyptian who believed in something which we couldn't comprehend with our five senses....
 If I could have picked my roles, I would have played these kinds of heavies, people who have a mental quirk or who for some reason or another, are acting against the positive side of the plot of the picture".